CZ-NIC/yangson/docs/xpath.rst

 * :exc:`InvalidXPath`: An XPath expression is invalid.
 * :exc:`NotSupported`: An XPath 1.0 feature isn't supported.

-.. class:: XPathParser(text: str, mid: ModuleId) -> Expr
+.. class:: XPathParser(text: str, sctx: SchemaContext) -> Expr

    This class is a subclass of :class:~.parser.Parser`, and implements a recursive-descent parser for XPath expressions.
-Constructor argument *text* contains the textual form of an XPath expression (see also the :attr:`.Parser.input` attribute), and *mid* initializes the value of the :attr:`mid` instance attribute.
+Constructor argument *text* contains the textual form of an XPath expression (see also the :attr:`.Parser.input` attribute), and *sctx* initializes the value of the :attr:`sctx` instance attribute.

    .. rubric:: Instance Attributes

-   .. attribute:: mid
+   .. attribute:: sctx

-      :term:`Module identifier` that specifies the YANG module in the context of which namespace prefixes contained in the parsed XPath expression are resolved.
+      :class:`~.schemadata.SchemaContext` that specifies the schema
+      context in which the XPath expression is parsed.

    .. rubric:: Public Methods